Acefrrag/My-pose-estimation/README.md

 The comunication between Raspberry Pi and the Remote Desktop is implemeted using an UDP protocol.
 The Raspberry Python client includes the package socket to implement a UDP protocol.
 The Matlab remote Server uses a UDP buffer to asynchronously read the (Roll, Pitch, Yaw) data.

+## Attitude Estimation

+The attitude estimation consists in the computation of the Euler angles starting from the reading of the sensors.
+Specifically the Tait-Bryan angles (sequence x, y', z'') were computed.

 ## Sensor Fusion Algorithm

 These algorithm try to get the most from every sensor used in attitude estimation.

-### "Stamdard"
+### "Standard"

 This is the most naive sensor fusion algorithm implemented.
 It does not exists in the literature and it does not have a real name.
 The concept consists in appling a low-pass filter and high-pass filter with the same cut-off frequency F_{c} respectively to the gyro and to the accelerometer and magnetometer.
+I found it by watching some youtube videos...

 ### Complementary Filter

-The complementary filter is characterized by a parameter $\alpha$ (which can be empirically assosicated to a Standard Filter cut-off frequency)
+The complementary filter is characterized by a parameter $\alpha_{CF}$ (which can be empirically assosicated to a Standard Filter cut-off frequency).

 ### Corrected Complementary Filter

-For the speci
+The estimation of the pose consists in the Euler angles estimation of a rigid body.
+Euler angles do have discontinuity, hence the complementary filters out the sudden jump producing incorrect pose estimation readings.
+The complementary filter is disabled when approaching this discontinuity.

 ### Final Filter

 The final filter consisted in the combination of the Corrected Complementary Filter and the Standard filter.

+##